t-cav/GitHub-pages-deploy/README.md

 git remote add origin https://github.com/"username"/"reponame"/ git push -u origin main
 ```
 Now we are almost ready to go live through GitHub Pages.
-The next command to run is:
+We can do this using the deploy script in the .json file using the following command:

 ```
 npm run deploy
 ```

 ---

 ### 4. Updates & Other Important Notes